|Home|||||Results|||||Schedule|||||Ring Magazine Rankings|

 Ex-boxer Vinny Paz accused of beating up, biting man

-- Joshua to fight Parker in heavyweight unification bout
+- Wilder trainer: Joshua agrees to title unification bout

 PROVIDENCE, R.I.
 (AP) Retired boxing champion Vinny Paz, whose comeback story after a car crash was dramatized in the 2016 film "Bleed for This," has been accused of attacking a Rhode Island man and sending him to the hospital.

 The 55-year-old former champ said he had been robbed and did what he had to do.

 Providence police said they were called to a home early Tuesday morning.
 When officers arrived, witnesses told them Paz had accused a friend of stealing $16,000 and then assaulted him.